viclf/CCBD-HW3/README.md

 #####ELASTIC MAP-REDUCE
-We created a cluster of nodes and ran map-reduce on it.
+We created a cluster of nodes to ran map-reduce on.
 Our application can scale to very large datasets because the cluster size is variable and our application in implemented on AWS EMR.
+The number of nodes (mapper and reducers) provisioned can be adjusted to match the size of dataset.
+In addition, the dataset is based on HDFS, a distributed file system that supports high aggregate bandwith to nodes.
 The application was written in Java and AWS API.